Adinair01/AlgoU/README.md

 # AlgoU

+This repository was created as part of my GitHub familiarization assignment during my internship at AlgoUniversity.
+It documents the core GitHub concepts I explored hands-on.

 ## What I Learned About GitHub

    - **Repository:** A project's home - stores all files and their full history.